-I worked hard over the last five years to make Brighton Kemptown and Peacehaven a better place to live, work, and raise a family.
+I worked hard over the last seven years to make Brighton Kemptown and Peacehaven a better place to live, work, and raise a family.

 I am proud of my record, and there has been considerable progress on many fronts, with unemployment falling, crime rates down, and a fantastic £480 million investment in the redevelopment of the Royal Sussex County Hospital.

 Whilst this is fantastic, I know that there is more to be done.

 This is why I have set out my 6 point plan to highlight what I will do if I am re-elected as the Member of Parliament for Brighton Kemptown and Peacehaven: